Don’t Touch Their Junk: USAF’s SSA Tracking Space Debris

 The US Air Force Materiel Command’s Electronic Systems Center at Hanscom Air Force Base in Massachusetts leads the USA’s Space Fence project.
 It’s intended to improve space situational awareness by tracking more and smaller objects, while replacing legacy systems in the Space Surveillance Network (SSN) as they retire.
 With a total anticipated value of around $6.1 billion over its lifetime, Space Fence will deliver a system of 2-3 geographically dispersed ground-based radars to provide timely assessment of space objects, events, and debris.
 International cooperation will supplement it, as part of overall Space Situational Awareness efforts.
 Failure is not an option.
 Or is it?

-The current space fence has been operational since 1961, and Secure World Foundation technical advisor Brian Weeden charts at least 9 known collisions involving non-secret satellites.
+The current space fence was operational from 1961 – 2013, and Secure World Foundation technical advisor Brian Weeden charts at least 9 known collisions involving non-secret satellites over that period.
 Meanwhile, the number of potential hazards is rising.
 In 1980, there were 5,396 total objects to track.
 In 2010, there were 15,639.
-Space Fence is expected to grow that set very quickly, because the higher wave frequency of the new Space Fence radars will let it detect much smaller microsatellites and debris than current systems.
+Space Fence is expected to grow that set even further, because the higher wave frequency of the new Space Fence radars will let it detect much smaller microsatellites and debris than current systems.
 At the same time, global political and technology trends are accelerating the absolute number of these objects in space.

 The Space Fence program will provide a radar system operating in the S-band frequency range to replace the Air Force Space Surveillance System (AFSSS) VHF “Fence” radar that currently performs detection of orbiting space objects.
 The Space Fence will have a modern, net-centric architecture that is capable of detecting and effectively tracking much smaller objects in low/medium Earth orbit (LEO/MEO).
-It was slated to go live by 2015, but current GAO reports believe this will be 2017 at the earliest, and subsequent development are pushing it toward 2018 – 2020.
+It was slated to go live by 2015, but subsequent development have pushed it to December 2018 at the earliest.

 To fit this program into its larger context, the US GAO characterized 4 facets of space situational awareness (SSA), an umbrella term that includes but it not limited to tracking space debris: